Yantai Shandong, China Travel Guide

 Local newspapers or tourism brochures (mostly Chinese) present current event information, festival schedules, and local perspectives.
 A translation app helps decipher useful details.

-Explore fiction set in modern China to gain cultural insights.
+Explore fiction set in contemporary China to gain cultural insights.
 Historical accounts of treaty ports can enhance your understanding of Yantai's past.

 Dial 110 for immediate police assistance.
-For non-emergencies, ask your hotel for guidance.
+For non-emergencies, ask the hotel staff for guidance.

 Call 120 for medical emergencies which requires an ambulance service.